hypertrace/specification/agent/data-capture.md

 * request `http.request.header.<header-name>`
 * response `http.response.header.<header-name>`

-## HTTP Request and response bodies
+## HTTP request and response bodies

 The bodies are captured for the following content types: